ovh/the-bastion/doc/sphinx/plugins/restricted/accountUnexpire.rst

    Account to work on

-When the bastion is configued to expire accounts that haven't been seen in a while, this command can be used to activate them back.
+When the bastion is configured to expire accounts that haven't been seen in a while, this command can be used to activate them back.